HamburgChimps/apple-notes-liberator/README.md

 [jbang] Command installed: apple-notes-liberator
 ```

 Run `apple-notes-liberator --help` from your terminal.
-You should see something like the following outputted to your terminal:
+You should see the following output:

 ```bash
 Usage: <main class> [-hV] [-f=<noteStoreDb>]